The New Upanishad.

 * * *

-In this way we cognize the Fiery state of Ishvara (Turiya), which is perceived as the “Sun of God” infinite in size.
+In this way, we cognize the Fiery state of Ishvara, which is perceived as the “Sun of God” infinite in size.

-But other state of the Creator — calm of the United We — is cognized and mastered in a different way.
+However, the other state of the Creator — the calm of the United We — is cognized and mastered in a different way.
 This cannot be described in words.
-In this regard I can just mention the meditation Cross known from Apostle Philip, which was taught by Jesus Christ to His closest Disciples.
+In this regard I can just mention the meditation Cross known from the Apostle Philip, which was taught by Jesus Christ to His closest Disciples.

 * * *

-Of course, information presented in this Upanishad is not enough for achieving easily the described spiritual summits.
-And this is not necessary: after all, mastering of each next stage of development of the soul requires certain time, when one grows (crystallizes) the consciousness in new states.
+Of course, the information presented in this Upanishad is not enough to easily achieve the described spiritual summits.
+And this is not necessary, because mastering of each successive stage of development of the soul takes time, during which one grows (crystallizes) the consciousness in new states.
 This may take days, weeks, months, years…

 … And one’s advancement along the spiritual Path has to begin: